 Lepidoptera diversity & biology

 Southeastern Peru is among the most biodiverse places on Earth.
 A single 65 km stretch of road leading from the Andean city of Cusco to the lowland rainforest of Manu National Park, for instance, is known to contain 2,500 species of butterflies alone.
-That's more than 3 times the species found in all of North America, and there are still an estimated 500 species remaining to be discovered in this area.
+That's more than 3 times the species found in all of North America, and there are still an estimated 500 species remaining to be discovered in the area.

+As threats to the Amazon mount, it is more important than ever to answer these questions.
 We focus on the Lepidoptera—butterflies and moths—as a model study group.
 These insects are diverse and abundant and, as plant-feeding insects, are highly representative of Amazonian biodiversity.

 Long-term project goals

 Create a comprehensive list of butterfly and moth species at Finca Las Piedras

 This is an essential first step to conducting further ecological research.
 To date only a handful of such lists exist for SE Peru, and none are current.

 Generate a region-wide database of species' distribution records